LANDSCAPE AND TRAVEL PHOTOGRAPHER

 Master Photographer (AIPP)

-A creative, fine art landscape and travel photography based in Canmore, Alberta in the Canadian Rockies.
-Hiking, exploring and photographing the back country of the Rockies is his passion.
-He shares this passion with all of his guests on his photography tours in the Rockies and around the world.
-A passionate creative, he also develops editing plugins for Photoshop, ADP Pro and creates instructional post processing video to pass on his knowledge.
+A creative, fine art landscape and travel photography based in South Australia.
+Hiking, exploring and photographing the back country, and capturing the culture of the countries he visits, is his passion.
+He shares this energy with all of his guests on his photography tours in Canada, Asia and Australia.
+A passionate creative, he also develops editing plugins for Photoshop, ADP LumiFlow and creates instructional post processing video to pass on his knowledge.

 For Aaron, photography is more about personal expression and exploration then it is about taking a beautiful image.
 Being in the field with a camera in his hand, is a bit like fishing in the remote rivers and lakes of Canada, it doesn’t matter if you catch (capture) anything, it’s about the journey.
 Often just standing or walking through a location and enjoying the surrounds is just as, or more rewarding then taking a great shot.
 By taking this approach Aaron is able to see beyond the landscape and instead feel it, helping to create unique and striking images.